Tepper School of

 John Hooker is the T. Jerome Holleran Professor of Business Ethics and Social Responsibility and Professor of Operations Research at Carnegie Mellon University.
 He joined the Tepper School of Business at CMU in 1984 and has since held several visiting posts, most recently at the London School of Economics and the State University of Campinas, Brazil.
 He holds doctoral degrees in philosophy and operations research.

 Professor Hooker has published over 140 articles, 6 books, and 5 edited volumes.
-In the area of operations research, he has produced pioneering work on the integration of optimization technologies and wrote the first book on the subject.
 He has served on several editorial boards, including two decades as an area editor for INFORMS Journal on Computing.
 He is an INFORMS Fellow and recipient of the INFORMS Computing Society Prize.
 He is equally active in the constraint programming community, having served as conference and workshop organizer, member of numerous conference program committees, and member of the Executive Committee of the Association for Constraint Programming.

 He has produced pioneering work on the integration of optimization and constraint programming technologies, having written the first book and co-chaired the first conference on the subject.
 OR/CP integration is now the basis for leading software packages like IBM's OPL Studio and the popular award-winning solver SCIP.
 He also introduced logic-based Benders decomposition, which can reduce solution times by orders of magnitude and has found a wide variety of applications.
 More recently, he and T. Had˛ić adapted decision diagrams to optimization, and several investigators are now pursuing this line of research.
 It uses dynamic programming formulations that were previously impractical and has the potential to solve very large problems that are beyond the capacity of existing state-of-the-art solvers.